Ronatos/Salty-Elder-Combat/README.md

 # Salty Elder Combat

-The name is a stand-in.
-We don't know what to call this yet.
+~~The name is a stand-in.
+We don't know what to call this yet.~~ This game is most definitely about angry old people fighting.

 ## Combat